jeffreythawkins/jira2v1/README.md

 # jira2v1

-This node script searches an Atlassian JIRA instance for defects and creates a task for each in a VersionOne story.
-It ignores JIRAs that may have already been added from a previous run.
+This node script searches an Atlassian JIRA instance for defects that match your provided query and creates a task for each with appropriate descriptions and links in a specified VersionOne story.
+It ignores JIRA IDs that may have already been added from a previous run.
+Logging will note what JIRAs were added to the designated story.

+Oftentimes, teams have recurring tasks that are helpful to be tracked.

+- One such is maintenance time (the time spent facilitating the work of other teams or maintaining shared code--read: "the things that you do each sprint for others that are not tracked in designated story work").
+This task is automatically added, with instructions for its use.
+Configuration flag: `CREATE_MAINTENANCE_TASK`.
+To disable, set to `false`.

 ## Install